 There are so many factors to consider for a person in your position compared to a parent going through a divorce in most circumstances.
-With monthly, weekly or even daily medical attention needed for your child you may be concerned with whether or not you will be able to have any say-so in the decision making surrounding this subject.
+With monthly, weekly, or even daily medical attention needed for your child, you may be concerned with whether or not you will be able to have any say-so in the decision-making surrounding this subject.

 On a practical level, is your child able to travel safely between your home and wherever your spouse ends up living?
-Is it going to be a difficult logistical situation to allow your child to get into a vehicle to make the drive?
-Sometimes the exertional requirement of getting up out of the house and into a vehicle can be too much on certain days.
+Is it going to be a complex logistical situation to allow your child to get into a vehicle to make the drive?
+Sometimes the exertional requirement of getting up out of the house and into a car can be too much on certain days.
 The last thing you want to do is put your child through any undue stress or hardship.

-Finally- related to the medical treatment that we discussed earlier- are you going to be able to afford all of the necessary medical expenses associated with caring for your child now that you will be in a single income household?
+Finally- related to the medical treatment that we discussed earlier- are you going to be able to afford all of the necessary medical expenses associated with caring for your child now that you will be in a single-income household?
 What if your spouse is not as willing as he or she has always been to this point as far as paying medical bills and providing transportation?
-How will this work out once your divorce has completed?
+How will this work out once your divorce has been completed?

-Getting a divorce means getting orders from a judge regarding custody and other subjects
+Getting a divorce means getting orders from a judge regarding custody and other subjects.

-The end result of a divorce is that you and your spouse will both sign a Final Decree of Divorce that contains all of the provisions associated with your children and your property.
+The result of a divorce is that you and your spouse will both sign a Final Decree of Divorce that contains all of the provisions associated with your children and your property.
 These are the marching orders that you and your spouse will abide by once your divorce has become finalized.
 Visitation, a possession schedule, orders regarding child support as well as specific provisions for your disabled child will need to be included in the decree.

 Handling custody agreements with a disabled child